apachols/revor/docs/README.md

 By storing some extra information in overallrank, we can instantly calculate new overall rank without re-looking at all the reviews:  we just need to store the total and count of ratings, and the sitter score.
 With those included on overallrank, we can instantly calculate a new overallrank using (total+newrating, count+1); this operation should be performed whenever a review is inserted, updated, or deleted.

-Then, just to make sure our aggregate records (overallrank) aren't too out of sync with our reviews, we mark the overallrank record field 'dirty' = 1, so we can find it later, using a batch process to recalculate all dirty records (`src/server/commands/recalcRank.js`).
+Then, just to make sure our aggregate records (overallrank) aren't too far out of sync with our reviews, we mark the overallrank record field 'dirty' = 1, so we can find it later, using a batch process to recalculate all dirty records (`src/server/commands/recalcRank.js`).
 We could run this script once an hour, or once a day, and it would log any discrepancies between the quick-method calculations and the IO-heavy calculations.
 (I was pleased that after running the import script on our 100 test data sitters and recalculating them, the calculations matched exactly and there were no discrepancies).

 ## Search